TeleSign/python_telesign/README.rst

 With `Ruby Gems <https://github.com/rubygems/rubygems>`_ installed, simply type **gem install telesign** at the command prompt.

-Python Code Example: To Verify a Call
+Ruby Code Example: To Verify a Call
 -------------------------------------

 Here's a basic code example.